 It’s estimated that one in three Canadians has diabetes or prediabetes, and that type 2 diabetes accounts for 90 to 95 per cent of all cases.
 Type 2 diabetes is more likely to develop in individuals who are overweight or obese, physically inactive, or of certain ethnic origins, and in those who have a family history of diabetes.

-Now, UBC Okanagan postdoctoral fellow Corliss Bean is using her passion for applied research to explore how adults enrolled in UBC-O’s Small Steps for Big Changes program are making dietary and exercise changes stick over the long term.
-The program, which was developed by UBC-O Associate Professor Mary Jung, has so far supported 320 people who were at risk of developing type 2 diabetes in creating long-lasting, positive lifestyle changes.
+Now, UBC Okanagan postdoctoral fellow Dr. Corliss Bean is using her passion for applied research to explore how adults enrolled in UBCO’s Small Steps for Big Changes program are making dietary and exercise changes stick over the long term.
+The program, which was developed by UBCO Associate Professor Dr. Mary Jung, has so far supported 320 people who were at risk of developing type 2 diabetes in creating long-lasting, positive lifestyle changes.

-Visit UBC Okanagan’s My Stories website to learn more about Corliss’ research and how the successful program will be expanded within the Okanagan region and beyond – thereby helping even more people adopt a healthier lifestyle and lower their risk of developing type 2 diabetes.
+Visit UBC Okanagan’s My Stories website to learn more about Dr. Bean’s research and how the successful program will be expanded within the Okanagan region and beyond – thereby helping even more people adopt a healthier lifestyle and lower their risk of developing type 2 diabetes.